ResetDynamicName

 Example

-The example demonstrates the use of ResetDynamicName, DynamicName, Name, and the keywords Default and None.
+The following example demonstrates the use of ResetDynamicName, DynamicName, Name, and the keywords Default and None.

 Intially, an exporter object with a Name called 'Sv integreation [Regions]' and with a clear Dynamic setting, applies the ResetDynamicName Action.

-Then object returns a DynamicName of 'Sv integration [{AnalysisDomain}]' - note the braces around a supported Property used in the dynamic name.
+The object returns a DynamicName of 'Sv integration [{AnalysisDomain}]' - note the braces (curly brackets) around a supported Property used in the dynamic name.

 Assign a new Name as 'Exporter for integration'.